vimc/orderly/README.md

 * removing any manual work in tracking information about these external resources
 * allowing running reports multiple times and making it easy to see what changed and why

 The core problem is that analyses have no general _interface_.
-Consider in contrast that role that functions take in programming.
+Consider in contrast the role that functions take in programming.
 All functions have a set of arguments (inputs) and a return value (outputs).
 With `orderly`, we borrow this idea, and each piece of analysis will require that the user describes what is needed and what will be produced.

 ### The process